Adambean/gitlab-ce-ldap-sync/README.md

 ##### groupNamesPrefix *(bool|null)*

 Specify a prefix for GitLab-related LDAP groups.
 This prefix will be omitted in the resulting GitLab groups.
-LDAP groups that do not start with this prefix will not be created in GitLab, but they will still be considered for [groupNamesOfAdministrators](#groupnamesofadministrators-arraynull) and [groupNamesOfExternal](#groupnamesofexternalregex-bool).
+LDAP groups that do not start with this prefix will not be created in GitLab, but they will still be considered for [`groupNamesOfAdministrators`](#groupnamesofadministrators-arraynull) and [`groupNamesOfExternal`](#groupnamesofexternalregex-bool).

-For example, if you have an LDAP group `git-project`, and your `groupNamesPrefix` is `git-`, LDAP members of `git-project` will be added to the GitLab group `project`.
+For example, if you have an LDAP group `git-group1`, and your `groupNamesPrefix` is `git-`, LDAP members of `git-group1` will be added to the GitLab group `group1`.
 If you have the LDAP group `admins`, and `groupNamesOfAdministrators` includes `admins`, users in `admins` will be given administrator, but `admins` will not map to a GitLab group since it does not start with the prefix.

 Default: *null*